 It makes the process of trying to change or achieve something new and out of our comfort zones appear futile and a waste of time.

-The ego likes to think that it knows things, including objective reality and the truth, when in actuality what the individual mind knows is very limited, because it has such a limited reference base.
+The ego likes to think that it knows things, including objective reality and universal truth, when in actuality what the individual mind knows is very limited, because it has such a limited reference base.
 The ego doesn't know what it doesn’t know – ignorance is after all bliss – and this includes our true self-worth and capabilities which have been developing (or getting destroyed) since early childhood.
 If we do not feel worthy of having, or capable of achieving, what we want, then we will create obstacles to prevent ourselves from entering unchartered territory and failing.

 Override: Being clear on what we want and why we want it and addressing the concerns of the ego, are key to overcoming the fear it is trying to protect us from.
 Exploring both the conscious and subconscious obstacles is essential, if the ego is going to allow us to risk social rejection, shame or embarrassment in order to go for what we want.